fiskl-accounting/help-docs/docs/Tutorials/Banking/how-to-import-bank.md

 4. Creating bank and credit card ledger accounts
 5. Troubleshooting common import issues

-## Understanding money accounts in Fiskl
+## Understanding Money Accounts in Fiskl

 Before we dive into importing transactions, let's clarify what we mean by "money accounts" in Fiskl: